stephchang/DH150-Stephanie/Assignment 08/README.md

 ## Low-fidelity prototype (wireflow, assignment06)
-To start, I created sketches of the screens and created wireflows of the three features I wanted to focus on: the ingredients search bar, grocery list, and filter.
+To start, I created sketches of the screens and created wireflows of the three features I wanted to focus on:

+- Ingredients search bar: Clear and easily accessible search bar for users to add ingredients efficiently

+- Filter: Obvious filter that has clear filter categories

+- Grocery list: Allows users to add missing ingredients into a list

 This low-fidelity prototype allowed me to test if the flows made sense and if the features were functional for when people search for recipes using ingredients.

 <img src="https://stephchang.github.io/DH150-Stephanie/wireframe.png" width="100%">